ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 does not directly expose any links between an end user and the sites they've visisted to any third party.

-\[Here's an alternative to that paragraph:
-SCT Feedback is the most privacy-preserving gossip mechanism, as it does not create any potential cross-origin tracking mechanisms.
-\]

 HTTPS clients store SCTs and certificate chains they see, and later send them to the originating HTTPS server by posting them to a well-known URL (associated with that server), as described in